 Smoking increases the overall risk for developing lung cancer.
 Heavy smokers who use beta carotene supplements are at greater risk for non-small cell lung cancer.

-Early detection is a key factor in lung cancer survival rates.
-When the disease remains localized within the lungs, the five-year survival rate is 54 percent.
-However, once it has spread to other organs, the rate drops to 4 percent.
+Early detection is a key factor in lung cancer survival rates, and survival rates vary depending on the stage of the cancer upon diagnosis.
+According to the National Cancer Institute, when the disease remains localized within the lungs, the five-year relative survival is about 59%.
+However, once it has metastasized, the rate drops to 5.8%.

 The challenge has been identifying effective lung cancer screening tests.
-With only 15 percent of lung cancer cases diagnosed at an early stage, researchers have been exploring new ways to detect lung cancer as soon as possible.
+With only 17% of lung cancer cases diagnosed at an early stage, researchers have explored ways to detect lung cancer as soon as possible, with low-dose spiral CT scans proving successful in lowering the risk of lung cancer-related deaths in heavy smokers.

-Low-dose computed tomography uses low-dose radiation to scan the body in a spiral path, which allows for more images in a shorter period of time than older CT methods.
+A spiral CT scan uses x-rays to scan the body in a spiral path, which allows for more images in a shorter period of time than older CT methods.
 Spiral CT scans create more detailed pictures and can be more successful at finding small areas of abnormality within the body.
 The procedure can be done with or without a contrast dye used to help organs and tissues appear more clearly.

-It is recommended that adults, ages 55 and older, who have quit smoking within the past 15 years and who have a 30 pack-year smoking history be screened with LDCT.
+Low-dose CT scans are recommended for adults, ages 55-77, who are current smokers or those who have quit within the past 15 years and who have at least a 30 pack-year smoking history.

-Despite advances such as LDCT, screening cannot prevent all lung cancer-related deaths, and smoking cessation remains essential.
-For more information on lung cancer, visit http://sarahcannon.com/for-patients/learn-about-cancer/lung-cancer/ .
+Despite advances in screening, it cannot prevent all lung cancer-related deaths, and smoking cessation remains essential.
+For more information on lung cancer, visit Sarah Cannon’s Lung Cancer Symptoms, Screening, Stages.